persalys/persalys/python/doc/examples/examples.rst

     :align: center

 The second tab **Correlation** show the Spearman correlation matrix.
-OTGui handles automatically the symmetry of the correlation matrix.
+The symmetry of the correlation matrix is automatically handled.
 The Gaussian copula is used to model the dependency.
-By default all variables are set independent.
+By default all variables are independent.
-To specify the correlation between the variables :math:`L` and :math:`I` change the value in the corresponding case.
+To specify the correlation between the variables :math:`L` and :math:`I` change the value in the corresponding cell.

 .. image:: correlation.png
     :align: center